 Looking to get in touch with nature?
-This modern log cabin from VRBO, so remote that its owners claim it to be the ‘last power pole’ in the neighborhood is situated in the middle of pristine wilderness.
-It’s located just 10-miles north of Denali National Park entrance road.
+This modern log cabin listed on VRBO is so remote that its owners claim it to be the ‘last power pole’ in the neighborhood and is in the middle of pristine wilderness.
+It’s located just 10 miles north of Denali National Park entrance road.

 Though remote, these Denali cabin rentals don’t skimp on creature comforts with high-speed wireless internet, an HDTV with DirectTV, and an AT&T 4G network that offers a strong signal.
 An outdoor deck and BBQ are also available.

 See Related: Best Places to Visit in Alaska